 Check if you live within the registering area

 From April 2015 in line with Government recommendations we are required to provide all of our patients with a Named GP who will have overall responsibility for your care and support.
 However this does not prevent you from seeing any GP of your choice when appointments are available.

-For new patients registering in the month of October 2019 is Dr Jonathan Morris.
+For new patients registering in the month of November 2019 is Dr Deirdre Dunbar

 Online 'pre-registration' with the practice

 If you wish to pre-register click on the link below to open the form.
 When you have completed all of the details, click on the "Send" button to mail your form to us.
 Please note; you will not be registered with the Surgery until we have seen ID (preferably photographic) and proof of address.
 When you visit the surgery please show your identification to the receptionist, at this point you will be offered the opportunity to book a New Patient Health Check.

 When you register you will also be asked to fill out a medical questionnaire.
 This is because it can take a considerable time for us to receive your medical records.
 There is an online version of this file too, which you may fill out and send to us.
 When you come to the surgery you will be asked to sign this form to confirm that the details are correct.

 Note that by sending the form you will be transmitting information about your self across the Internet and although every effort is made to keep this information secure, no guarantee can be offered in this respect.